aer0usa/aer0usa.github.io/sliderules.md

     * Stamped Aluminum Posts
         * Posts with "Hooked" finger contour
         * Circular machine marks on posts
+        * Mike Konshak at ISRM told me he thinks the “hooked” posts were an experiment between the square posts and later curved posts.
+        That would mean this rule was manufactured in the middle 1960’s.
     * Grooved Convex Lens
     * Nylon Cursor Bars
     * No Grooves in Rails for Cursor